jorgebucaran/superfine/README.md

 ### `onremove`

 This event is fired before the element is removed from the DOM.
 Use it to create slide/fade out animations.
-Call done inside the function to remove the element.
+Call `done` inside the function to remove the element.
 This event is not called in its child elements.
+See [`ondestroy`](#ondestroy) for that.

 ```jsx
 import { h } from "superfine"